go-outside-labs/story-protocol-takehome/literature_review/README.md

 1. An off-chain preprocessing server as part of the core data.
 2. A new private Module that would be responsible for connecting to this pre-formatted data.
 3. Hooks that would talk to the private Module.
 For instance, a hook that can submit PIR-formatted encrypted messages from a private oracle search or a private infringement detection request.
-4. Application layers performing queries (client side)
+4. Application layers performing queries (client side).

 Finally, it's important to note that PIR protocols do not ensure data integrity or authentication.
 An authenticated PIR scheme could combine an unauthenticated multi-server PIR scheme with a standard integrity-protection mechanism, such as Merkle trees.